shadrina/learning/README.md

 One TritSet may be used to modify an another TritSet through logical AND and logical OR.

 ### Conway's Game of Life (lab_2)
+The program implements Conway's Game of Life - cellular automaton with a small set of rules.
+The "help" command will display all supported commands to the console.

+### Workflow (lab_3)
 Coming soon...

 ## Links
 * [Course lectures](https://sites.google.com/site/nguoop/materialy-lekcij---s)